Adam R. Satin

 Attorney Satin also handles appellate issues for Lubin & Meyer, and has won appeals before the Massachusetts Supreme Judicial Court (Dias v.
 Brigham Medical Associates, Inc., 438 Mass.
 317 (2002)), the First Circuit Court of Appeals (Harrison v.
 United States, 284 F.3d 293 (2002) and the Massachusetts Appeals Court (Dagley, et. al. v.
 Murphy, et. al., 2013-P-0625, 2014).
 He has also successfully defended numerous appeals of large jury verdicts obtained by Lubin & Meyer, including Larkin v.
 Dedham Medical Associates, Inc., 93 Mass.
 App.
 Ct.
 661 (2018) in which he successfully defeated the claim of a physician’s practice group that it was entitled to a $20,000.00 cap on damages due to its “charitable” status, leading to the judgment in excess of $33 million being affirmed.

 Attorney Satin is admitted to practice law in Massachusetts and Rhode Island.
+He was named Lawyer of the Year by Massachusetts Lawyers Weekly in its January 21, 2019 issue.
 He has been listed by Super Lawyers for 2012–2017, having previously Massachusetts Rising Stars recognition from Super Lawyers from 2005–2011 as published in Boston Magazine.
 He has also been selected for inclusion in New England's Best Lawyers® and The Best Lawyers in America® each year since 2012.